TristanBomb/particles/README.md

 On Linux:

-* Install (Ruby)[# Particles
-Particle System - The physics kind!

-This is a small little toy to simulate particles; currently, electromagnetism, gravity, and collision are implemented.
-In the future, radioactivity and possibly chromodynamics will be added as well.
-The forces are fairly accurate to reality, but the constants are different, as are particle masses.

-## Installation
-This application requires Ruby, RubyGems, and the Gosu gem.

-On Linux:

 * Install [Ruby](https://www.ruby-lang.org/en/documentation/installation/) from
 your distribution's package manager, or from source.
 On Debian and Ubuntu, this will be `sudo apt-get install ruby`; for other distros, this will be different.